-How To Become A Psychologist
+How Do I Become A Psychologist?

 The Path to Your Psychology Career Success Begins Here…

 The path to becoming a psychologist requires extensive education with a wide range of areas of expertise available to pursue.
-The application of psychology involves a thorough study of human behavior, which requires an in-depth analysis of human thought patterns, developmental issues, and how these variables factor into an individual's relationship to emotional reaction and interaction with society.
-This understanding then extends to assisting individual's suffering from trauma, learning disabilities and mental and emotional disorders.
+The application of psychology involves a thorough study of human behavior, which requires an in-depth analysis of human thought patterns, developmental issues, and how these variables factor into an individual’s relationship to emotional reaction and interaction with society.
+This understanding then extends to assisting individuals suffering from trauma, learning disabilities and mental and emotional disorders.

 The first step in identifying which educational course to take is deciding how far you want to take your career.
 Most psychology professions require a doctoral level degree (PhD or PsyD), especially if the objective is opening a private practice, university-level teaching or university-level research.